As part of the Equalities Act, Greenways Primary School sets out its definition of British values as:

 The DfE state the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-At The Federation of Greenways Schools these values are reinforced regularly and in the following ways:
+At Greenways Primary School these values are reinforced regularly and in the following ways:

 At the start of each school year the children decide upon their class rules/ charter and the rights and responsibilities associated with these.
 All the children contribute to the drawing up of the charter using our values of aspire, inspire, respect and nurture as a base.
 At the start of each term, time is given to reflecting on these rights and responsibilities and suggesting any alterations/ amendments.